rizinorg/rizin/doc/calling-conventions.md

 Calling Conventions profiles
 ============================

-Radare2 uses calling conventions to help in identifying function formal arguments and return types.
+Rizin uses calling conventions to help in identifying function formal arguments and return types.
 It is used also as guide for basic function prototype (WIP at the time of writing this wiki).

 Profile grammar
 ===============